Vorlonsoft/GradleMavenPush/README.md

 ### 3. Create project root gradle.properties

 You may already have this file, in which case just edit the original.
-This file should contain the POM values which are common to all of your sub-project (if you have any).
+This file should contain the properties values which are common to all of your sub-projects (if you have any).
 For instance, here's [AndroidRate's](https://github.com/Vorlonsoft/AndroidRate):

 ```properties
 # GROUP (default is packageName for Android projects, "" for non-Android)